mcstroh/change_colab_python/README.md

 ```
 Restart the runtime under **Runtime** -> **Restart runtime**.

-You can check that version of Python by typing the following:
+You can check the current version of Python by typing the following:
 ```
 import sys
 print(sys.version)